Bristol-Myers Squibb Co. v. Superior Court

 Bristol-Myers Squibb Co. v.
-Superior Court of California, San Francisco County, 582 U.S. ___ (2017), was a United States Supreme Court case in which the Court held that California courts lacked personal jurisdiction over the defendant on claims brought by plaintiffs who are not California residents and did not suffer their alleged injury in California.
+Superior Court of California, San Francisco County, 582 U.S. 255 (2017), was a United States Supreme Court case in which the Court held that California courts lacked personal jurisdiction over the defendant on claims brought by plaintiffs who are not California residents and did not suffer their alleged injury in California.
 It is part of a group of six cases decided since 2011 that have greatly changed the application of personal jurisdiction.

 Background

 Bristol-Myers is a large pharmaceutical company that is incorporated in Delaware and has its principal place of business in New York.
 The company manufactured and distributed the blood-thinning drug Plavix.
 A group of people who claimed they had been injured by taking Plavix, consisting of 86 California residents and 592 residents of other states, sued Bristol-Myers in California.
 Bristol-Myers sought to dismiss the claims of the non-California resident plaintiffs on the ground that the courts of California, a state where the company was neither incorporated nor headquartered, lacked personal jurisdiction over the company with respect to claimants who were not injured in California.

 The California courts initially held that California had "general jurisdiction" over Bristol-Myers based on the company's extensive business ties with California.
 Subsequently, the U.S. Supreme Court decided Daimler AG v.
-Bauman, which held that a corporation is ordinarily subject to general jurisdiction only in its state of incorporation and the state where it maintains its principal Place of business.
+Bauman, which held that a corporation is ordinarily subject to general jurisdiction only in its state of incorporation and the state where it maintains its principal place of business.
 Following Daimler, the California courts determined that they did not have general jurisdiction over Bristol-Myers.
-However, the California Supreme Court upheld specific jurisdiction in this case, as to both the resident and non-resident plaintiffs.
+However, the California Supreme Court upheld personal jurisdiction in this case, as to both the resident and non-resident plaintiffs.

 The U.S. Supreme Court granted certiorari to review the California Supreme Court's decision.